MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/autodesk-recap-photo.md

 2. In the **Decimate** dialog box, in the **Target face count** field, specify a polygon count that balances visual fidelity with performance requirements.

     > [!NOTE]
-    > Unless precise geometry is very important to you, don't select the **Best geometry** check box, because it will remove your textures.
+    > Unless precise geometry is very important, don't select the **Best geometry** check box, because it will remove your textures.
 The textures that are produced through photogrammetry add significant detail to the 3D model.

     ![Decimate settings](media/recap-photo12.PNG "Decimate settings")